Get BibTeX from a DOI — fast.

 For details on the programmatic API and options, see the doi2bib3 README.

-There is also a command-line tool doi2bib3 that supports the same input types and is useful for scripting and automation.
+The command-line backend doi2bib3 supports the same input types and is useful for scripting and automation.

 FAQ